Notify me

 Indeed, even if a watch were to be made which itself had no links to the past, it can only be seen by people who are inevitably part of a culture which is mostly based in the context of the past, so a watch cannot be seen without one’s inevitable cultural context.

-The majority of the aesthetic influences on most watches are from the history of watchmaking, and those are engineering and fine jewelry with its use of simple geometric shapes, smooth polished surfaces and precious materials.
+The majority of the aesthetic influences on most watches are from the history of watchmaking, and those are engineering, and fine jewellery with its use of simple geometric shapes, smooth polished surfaces and precious materials.

 The Cartier Santos watch.
 A significant influence on watch asthetics